usatales.com

 1.3.
 Zoo in Columbus: Must-Visits!

-Each of the areas of the Columbus Zoo is home to creatures from that region of the world.
+Each area of the Columbus Zoo is home to creatures from that region of the world.
 Each region has a theme appropriate to the region of the world it represents, albeit older areas have fewer themes than recently built ones.

 1.3.1.
 Adventure Cove